Use Cases For Assessments

 • Do you sound conversational?

-The interpretation can be one of the following.
-Need improvement in public speaking, Good public speaking skills, Exceptional public speaking skills.
+The interpretation can be one of the following: Need improvement in public speaking, Good public speaking skills, or Exceptional public speaking skills.

-Learning assessments help you find out how good someone is at learning.
+Learning assessments help you find out how well someone learns.

-Teachers use a learning assessment scale to identify their student's ability to learn.
+Teachers use a learning assessment scale to identify a student's ability to learn.

-Teachers use them to evaluate students' learning habits and determine where attention is needed.
+They use it to evaluate students' learning habits and determine where attention is needed.

-The Learning Strategies Inventory has been developed to measure different aspects of the learning process, including planning, organization, and problem-solving skills.
+The Learning Strategies Inventory was developed to measure different aspects of the learning process, including planning, organization, and problem-solving skills.

-Below are a few questions that are asked in the Learning Strategies Assessment.
+Below are a few questions that the Learning Strategies Assessment asks.

 • Do you preview the material to be discussed in the class?